-Miracle Foundation India has a named Child Protection Manager (Human Resource Manager India - Swati Ojha), situated at Management Group level, who is responsible for making sure that the child protection policy is up-to-date, understood, and implemented correctly.
+Miracle Foundation India has a named Child Protection Manager (Human Resource Manager India - Swati), situated at Management Group level, who is responsible for making sure that the child protection policy is up-to-date, understood, and implemented correctly.

-It is vital that all concerns are raised and discussed both regionally and with the Child Protection Officers (Preeti Seth - India, and Niyoshi Mehta- US).
-In the case of a concern in India, the Child Protection Officer, India (Preeti Seth) should immediately notify the Child Protection Officer US (Niyoshi Mehta) even if the Incident Report is not yet ready, and share the Incident Report when it becomes available.
+It is vital that all concerns are raised and discussed both regionally and with the Child Protection Officer (Preeti Seth - India, and Niyoshi Mehta- US).
 It may be that in some circumstances no action can or will be taken.
 However, the main objective is to ensure that clear outcomes result from the reporting process.